JadenStrudwick/cgn-cli/README.md

 4) `bincode` - A simple binary encoding algorithm that uses the bincode crate to serialize the PGN data into a binary format.

 ## Installation
+Ensure you have Rust installed on your system.
+Then run the following command:
 ```bash
 cargo install cgn-cli
 ```